Kinetic proofreading: Universal first passage time

 Biochemical processes that use kinetic proofreading to improve specificity implement the delay-inducing multistep ratchet by a variety of distinct biochemical networks.
 Nonetheless, many such networks result in the times to completion of the molecular assembly and the proofreading steps (also known as the first passage time) that approach a near-universal, exponential shape for high proofreading rates and large network sizes.
 Since exponential completion times are characteristic of a two-state Markov process, this observation makes kinetic proofreading one of only a few examples of biochemical processes where structural complexity results in a much simpler large-scale, phenomenological dynamics.

 Topology

-The increase in specificity, or the overall amplification factor of a kinetic proofreading network that may include multiple pathways and especially loops is intimately related to the topology of the network: the specificity grows exponentially with the number of loops in the network.
-An example is homologous recombination in which the number of loops scales like the square of DNA length.
+The increase in specificity, or the overall amplification factor of a kinetic proofreading network that may include multiple pathways and especially loops, is intimately related to the topology of the network: the specificity grows exponentially with the number of loops in the network.
+An example is homologous recombination in which the number of loops scales with the square of DNA length.
 The universal completion time emerges precisely in this regime of large number of loops and high amplification.